modl-uclouvain/randomcarbon/README.md

 ## Introduction

 This repository contains the RandomCarbon Python code.
 This package is used to randomly generate symmetric carbon structures around a template.
-The generated structures will be required to satisfy certain constraints.
-The templates provided in [randomcarbon/data/templates/](randomcarbon/data/templates/) are zeolite structures taken from [IZA Database for Zeolite Sructures](https://www.iza-structures.org/databases/), but one can use other structures from the same database or some completely different.
 The package was developed to generate schwarzite models as described in [Marazzi et. al, "Modelling symmetric and defect-free carbon schwarzites into various zeolite templates"](URL).
-Please refere to the pubblication for more details.
+Please refer to the pubblication for more details.

+## Aim

+The code is intended to generate new models for schwarzites [1-3].
+Schwarzites are 3D carbon-based nanostructures which are characterized by a negative curvature and that form 3 bonds with other carbons (sp<sup>2</sup> hybridization).
+These nanostructures are 'surface-like' hence, once the reference template has been chosen, they are predicted to occupy a narrow space in a certain distance from it.
+Therefore, one constraint is that the carbon atoms distance from the template <i>d</i> will be <i>min_distance &lt; d &lt; max_distance</i>.
+Another constraint is the hybridization, so models in which carbon atoms form exactly three bonds will be promoted.
+Finally, the goal is to produce symmetrical structure: as a consequence, a spacegroup will be enforced and kept during the all generation process.
+To deal with structure generation and the spacegroup analysis the [pymatgen](https://pymatgen.org/) package is used.

+The templates provided in the [templates](randomcarbon/data/templates/) folder are some of zeolite from the [IZA Database of Zeolite structure](http://www.iza-structure.org/databases/), however one can also use other zeolite from that database or from others.

 ## Installation